dridi/cashpack/README.rst

    $ make lcov
    $ xdg-open lcov/index.html

-An example of the library usage can be found in the test suite.
+An example of the library usage can be found in the `cashpack(3)` manual.

 Contributing
 ------------